input-output-hk/partner-chains-smart-contracts/offchain/README.md

 # Trustless Sidechain CTL

+## 1. Notice

+This repository is provided for community education and experimentation.
+If you wish to modify it, you can fork it into your own repository and modify it there.

-## 1. Development
+## 2. Development

-If you want to develop for this submodule, please before setting up an environment consult the notes on [SETUPNOTES.md](SETUPNOTES.md) first.
+If you want to develop for this submodule, before setting up an environment please consult the notes in [SETUPNOTES.md](SETUPNOTES.md) first.

-## 2. Environment setup
+## 3. Environment setup

-In order to run CTL you need to setup the runtime dependencies:
+To run CTL you need to set up the runtime dependencies:

 - cardano-node
 - ogmios
 - ogmios-datum-cache
 - kupo

-Luckily, we have a dockerised setup, that spins up all these easily with a preset test network.
+Luckily, there is a dockerised setup, that spins up all these easily with a preset test network.
 Just run:

 ```
 nix run .#ctl-runtime